auralius/noodle/src/mainpage.md

 128 floats, which uses `NOODLE_FCN_BLOCK * sizeof(float)` bytes of stack for the
 weight buffer.

+Convolution and depthwise-convolution paths copy one kernel into stack scratch using `NOODLE_MAX_K`.
+Set it to the largest kernel width used by the firmware;
+the default is 5.

 ## Tensor And Parameter Layouts

 Unless an API says otherwise, Noodle uses channel-first packed storage.